TehShrike/joshduff.com/content/2016-07-writing-sql.md

 date: 2016-07-26T01:11:19.617Z
 ---

 For about the last decade now I've been writing business software backed by relational databases.
-Working with my coworkers, I have acquired conventions for writing schema and production queries that make working with the application's database easier.
+Working with my teammates, I have acquired conventions for writing schema and production queries that make interacting with the application's database simpler and easier.

 These conventions primarily optimize for **reading or writing queries in production code**.